 Chandler: Pierce Brosnan?
 Are you serious?
 007?
 This is James Bond's tux?

-Pierce Brosnan is an Irish actor known for his portrayal of James Band, also known as 007, a fictional secret agent created by writer Ian Flemming.
+Pierce Brosnan is an Irish actor known for his portrayal of James Bond, also known as 007, a fictional secret agent created by writer Ian Fleming.
+Brosnan appeared as Bond in a total of four films: GoldenEye (1995), Tomorrow Never Dies (1997), The World Is Not Enough (1999) and Die Another Day (2002).

 Rachel: This one's Paul O'Neill.